-Diploma in Nursing: General Nurse (R.171) with Advanced Diploma in Midwifery (R.1497) Bachelor's degree in Nursing (R.174) 2
+Diploma in Nursing: General Nurse (R.171) with Advanced Diploma in Midwifery (R.1497) Bachelor's degree in Nursing (R.174) I 2

-60- Above

-65% 65%

-1 2
+60-65% Above 65% 2

-Two years' experience after registration as a Professional Nurse or General Nurse and 3
+Two years' experience after registration as More than two years' experience after a Professional Nurse or General Nurse and registration as a Professional Nurse or Midwife.

-Midwife.
 General Nurse and Midwife.

-2
+I 2

-All candidates with a total score above 4 and above will be shortlisted
+All candidates with a total score 3 or above will be shortlisted